RussmanJr/CineSwitch/README.md

 ## Usage

-To get started with the Video Player Project, follow these steps:
+To get started with CineSwitch, follow these steps:

 1. **Clone** the repository to your local machine.
 2. **Set up a local web server** (e.g., XAMPP, WAMP, or a simple Python HTTP server) to run the project.